 Fortunately, a whole range of culture-independent technologies have emerged in recent years that are revolutionizing our understanding of the microbial biosphere.
 Chief amongst these are sequence-based methods that rely on cheap high-throughput sequencing of DNA and RNA extracted directly from environmental samples (metagenomics and metatranscriptomics respectively).
 Similarly, mass spectrometry-based identification of peptides and small molecules has reached the stage that it is now possible to identify many proteins (metaproteomics) and metabolites (metabolomics) in environmental samples.
 In parallel, cell sorting and whole genome amplification methods are making single cell genomics a reality, providing a natural complement to ‘whole’ community characterization methods.
 One other important experimental approach, also advancing rapidly, is cell imaging that provides a high-resolution spatial framework on which to overlay molecular data.
 All of these techniques can be combined into an integrated ecological framework using computational advances and new modelling approaches, which we define as ‘ecogenomics’.

-The Australian Center for Ecogenomics is a recently established (August 2010) centre at the University of Queensland in the School of Chemistry and Molecular Biosciences.
+The Australian Centre for Ecogenomics is a recently established (August 2010) centre at the University of Queensland in the School of Chemistry and Molecular Biosciences.
 It provides a focal point for sequence-based analysis of microbial communities and builds strength in this space not only in Queensland, but Australia as a whole.
 Our project portfolio is 80% applied research focused on major national research priorities (e.g. climate change, infectious diseases) and 20% fundamental research.